If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Soft Tissue Injuries

-Soft tissue injuries are very common injuries after a car accident.
+Soft tissue damage is very common after a car accident.

-Soft tissue injuries are sprains and strains to our soft tissues.
+Soft tissue injuries are sprains and strains that happen to the soft tissues.

 If you have a strain or sprain, your pain will typically go away within a couple of weeks.